Disneyland Railroad

 The attraction was conceived by Walt Disney, who drew inspiration from the ridable miniature Carolwood Pacific Railroad built in his backyard.
 The Disneyland Railroad opened to the public at Disneyland's grand opening on July 17, 1955.
 Since that time, multiple alterations have been made to its route, including the addition of two large dioramas in the late 1950s and mid-1960s.
 Several changes have been made to its rolling stock, including the conversion of one of its train cars into a parlor car in the mid-1970s, and the switch from diesel oil to biodiesel to fuel its locomotives in the late 2000s.

 The railroad has been consistently billed as one of Disneyland's top attractions, requiring a C ticket to ride when A, B, and C tickets were introduced in 1955, a D ticket to ride when those were introduced in 1956, and an E ticket to ride when those were introduced in 1959.
 The use of E tickets stood until a pay-one-price admission system was introduced in 1982.
 With an estimated 6.6 million passengers each year, the DRR has become one of the world's most popular steam-powered railroads.

 History

 Attraction concept origins

-Walt Disney, the creator of the concepts for Disneyland and the Disneyland Railroad, always had a strong fondness for trains.
+Walt Disney, the creator of the concepts for Disneyland and its railroad, always had a strong fondness for trains.
 As a young boy, he wanted to become a train engineer like his father's cousin, Mike Martin, who told him stories about his experiences driving main-line trains on the Atchison, Topeka and Santa Fe Railway.
 As a teenager, he obtained a news butcher job on the Missouri Pacific Railway, selling various products to train passengers, including newspapers, candy, and cigars.
 Many years later, after co-founding the Walt Disney Company with his older brother Roy O. Disney, he started playing polo.
 Fractured vertebrae and other injuries led him to abandon the sport on the advice of his doctor, who recommended a calmer recreational activity.
 Starting in late 1947, he developed an interest in model trains after purchasing several Lionel train sets.